 The main types being developed include vaccines that are viral vector based, virus based, nucleic acid based, and protein based.

-The viruses used by Covid-19 vaccine developers include adenoviruses, modified vaccinia ankara, which is a weakened pox virus, the parainfluenza virus, and rabies.
+The viruses used by SARS-CoV-2 vaccine developers include adenoviruses, modified vaccinia ankara, which is a weakened pox virus, the parainfluenza virus, and rabies.

-The British conglomerate GlaxoSmithKline (GSK) and the French multinational Sanofi Pasteur are developing a Covid-19 vaccine using insect cells, and incorporating a squalene adjuvant.
+The British conglomerate GlaxoSmithKline (GSK) and the French multinational Sanofi Pasteur are developing a SARS-CoV-2 vaccine using insect cells, and incorporating a squalene adjuvant.

 Moderna and the German biotech firm BioNTech are both producing RNA vaccines.
 Genetic instructions are injected into the body via messenger RNA (mRNA) molecules and cells are told to recreate the spike protein that is found on the surface of SARS-Cov-2.